httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ## Defining New Parameters {#new-parameters}

-When attempting to extend priorities, care must be taken to ensure any use of existing parameters leaves them either unchanged or modified in a way that is backwards compatible for peers that are unaware of the extended meaning.
+When attempting to define new parameters, care must be taken so that they do not adversely interfere with prioritization performed by existing endpoints or intermediaries that do not understand the newly defined parameter.
+Since unknown parameters are ignored, new parameters should not change the interpretation of or modify the predefined parameters in a way that is not backwards compatible or fallback safe.

 For example, if there is a need to provide more granularity than eight urgency levels, it would be possible to subdivide the range using an additional